Lemon Posset (The Easiest Dessert Ever!)

 - 16 ounces heavy cream

-- 5 Tablespoons fresh lemon juice about 1 medium
+- 6 Tablespoons fresh lemon juice and zest about one large lemon or 2 medium

 Instructions

-- Allow to set completely before garnishing Garnish with lemon zest, berries or mint.
+- Allow to set completely before garnishing.
+Garnish with fresh berries or mint.

 Video